 Marion Franklin Rudy?
 Who?
 Why would Nike think a NASA employed Aerospace Engineer is one of its greatest contributors?
 Because of this.

 Frank Rudy found that the work he was doing for NASA could also be of practical use on the ground.
 He was able to encapsulate dense gases into rubber membranes creating a gas or “AIR” bag.
-The rubber molding processes he and his NASA colleagues were working with allowed for the creation of a hollowed out midsole to fit the air bag.
-The technology would exponentially decrease the impact a single step has on the body.
+The rubber molding processes he and his NASA colleagues were working with allowed for the creation of a hollowed-out midsole to fit the air bag.
+The footwear technology would exponentially decrease the impact a single step has on the body.

 While Rudy found his creation to be a revolution, other footwear manufacturers didn’t feel the same nor envision its potential… until 1977, when he got to Beaverton.
 After much trial and error & research and development, Nike created the Air Tailwind for release in 1978 as its first shoe using Rudy’s “AIR” technology.
-Rudy was able to patent his “AIR” technology finally in 1980 furthering the “Revolution”.
+Marion Franklin Rudy was able to patent his “AIR” technology finally in 1980 furthering the “Revolution”.

-Rudy’s foresight and Nike’s willingness to embrace it and its vision of its potential it is something which took the small, young company and turned it into the enormous, global force we know it as today.
+Rudy’s foresight and Nike’s willingness to embrace it and its vision of its potential is something which took the small, young company and turned it into the enormous, global force we know it as today.
 Rudy spoke about his invention in 2009 shortly before his death.